TotallyInformation/node-red-contrib-uibuilder/README.md

 ## To Do

+- Use webpack to "compile" resources into distribution folders upon (re)deployment - allowing for the use of more resource types such as: less/scss; UI frameworks such as Bootstrap, Foundation, Material UI; jsx or other dynamic templating; front-end frameworks such as VueJS, Angular or REACT.
 - Add ability to create resources from the Node-RED admin UI - currently all resources have to be created in the file system
 - Add integrated ExpressJS security to Socket.IO
+- *(Maybe compile template resources to dist folder?)*

 ## Pre-requisites